 Burden of proof

-States and regional organizations shall bear the burden of proof in sanctions compliance procedures.
+States and regional organizations shall bear the burden of proof in the UCM including sanctions compliance procedures.

 Humanitarian exemptions and deliveries

-Humanitarian exemptions shall be formulated in a clear, transparent and precise manner.
+Humanitarian exemptions shall be exercise in a clear, transparent and precise manner.

 States, international regional organizations shall appoint focal points on humanitarian exemptions, empowering them to provide prompt, comprehensive and no-cost consultation on mechanisms and procedures.